swapUniba/ClayRS/README.md

 [PyLucene](https://lucene.apache.org/pylucene/) is required and will not be installed like other dependencies, you will need to install it personally.

-You also need to manualy copy in the installing directory the files runnable_instances.xz e categories.xz that you can find in source directory
+You also need to manually copy in the installing directory the files runnable_instances.xz e categories.xz that you can find in source directory

 Usage
 =====